 Name: M/F Date of Birth NCY

 Name of Parents/primary carer:

 Address: Telephone:

+•

-SCHOOL ACTIONS - Has Birchgrove Primary School done the following?
+SCHOOL ACTIONS - Has the school done the following?

 Actions Date Outcome

 Carry out first day calling/contact

 Attempt telephone contact with all emergency numbers

 Write to last known address and address of emergency contacts if known

 Speak to appropriate agencies i.e. Careers Wales, youth workers, school nurse

 Check with wider school community e.g. staff, other pupils, carers, friends & any known relatives

 If siblings attend different schools make contact to share information

 Carry out home visit

 Any other contact/relevant information

 Referral Details

 Date referred to Education Welfare Service

 Name of School

+Name of Attendance Officer

+Contact Number

+NB Do not remove child/young person from roll until EWS have concluded investigations and confirmation received

+Movement of Children Form

+ENQUIRY

-Name of Attendance Officer Contact Number NB Do not remove child/yo confirmation received oung person from roll until EWS have concluded investiga ntions and Movement of Children Form Ар pendix 2 ENQUIRY The children listed below are either left the authority without providing enquiries to establish whether they enquiries were unsuccessful. full details of their n ew address/school.
-I v would be grateful if you could make CHILD'S NAME (Please also SCHOOL ATTEN DED DATE OF BIRTH 1 complete in bottom Section) SCHOOL ATTEN טבט DATE OF BIRTH
+The children listed below are either known to the Cardiff Education Welfare Service in a casework capacity or have left the authority without providing full details of their new address/school.
+I would be grateful if you could make enquiries to establish whether they are now resident in your area and notify me as soon as possible even if your enquiries were unsuccessful.

+CHILD'S NAME (Please also SCHOOL A TTENDED DATE OF BIRTH

+complete in bottom Section)

 NAME OF PARENT/GUARDIAN

-ADDRESS WHILE RESIDENT IN CAR DIFF -
+ADDRESS WHILE RESIDENT IN CARD OIFF

-NEW ADDRESS -
+NEW ADDRESS

-REMARKS -
+REMARKS

 REPLY

-CHILD'S NAME SCHOOL .
-TO WHICH ADMITTED )
+CHILD'S NAME SC CHOOL TO WHICH ADM ITTED

-1

-$\dashv$

-$\dashv$

 CHILD(REN)'S ADDRESS

+,

 Signed: Date:

-Jigirea Date
+The Education Welfare Service, Cardiff Counc ail Boom 422 Car untu Hall Atlantia Wharf Car diff CE10 ALIW

+The Education Welfare Service, Cardiff Counc Gwasanaeth Lles Addysg, Cyngor Sir Caerdyd

+22 ., ,

-Tel/Ffon: 029 20873619 Fax/Ffacs: 029 20877035 Email/Ebost: ewsreferrals@cardiff.gov.uk
+Tel/Ffon: 029 20873619 Fax/Ffacs: 029 20)877035 Ema il/Ebost: ewsreferrals@card liff.gov.uk

+Appendix 3

-LEAVING SCHOOL FORM FOR PARENTS If your child is leaving, please can you fill in this form as fully as you can even if you do not know all the details yet Name: Date of Birth: Class:
+LEAVING SCHOOL FORM FOR PARENTS

+If your child is leaving, please can you fill in this form as fully as you can even if you do not know all the details yet